JayaswalPrateek/MyCSnotesForME/Cpp.md

 		- gives the first occurrence of char `ch` in string `str`
 		-  `str.find_last_of(ch)` or `str.find_last_of(ch, startingIndex)`
 		- if a string is given its not a syntax error
-			- it traverses `str` char by char and as soon as a char at `str` also exists in the string arg then it returns the index for that char in `str` which will always be the first occurrence.
+			- it traverses `str` char by char and as soon as a char at `str` also exists in the string arg then it returns the index for that char in `str` which will always be the first occurrence
 	- `str.substr(lowerLim, upperLim)`
 		- returns sub string of `str` from index `lowerLim` till index `upperLim`
 			- `upperLim` is not mandatory, when not provided, it is equal to `str.length()`